 NixOS containers in ChromeOS

-- Verified Boot ties the integrity of the OS to the underlying hardware: Google’s marketing material describes it as “a read-only operating system”.
+- Verified Boot ties the integrity of the OS to the underlying hardware.
+Googleâs marketing material describes it as âa read-only operating systemâ, which reduces the chances of malware surviving a reboot.

-Ideally, instead, I would like to skip all configuration and be productive as quickly as possible.
-That way, I could periodically throw away any persisted state and restart from scratch.
-I could spin up segregated environments (e.g., one for personal life, one for work, or even one for each project), and even quickly get them running on multiple machines.
+I would like to skip all this and be productive as quickly as possible.
+Better yet, Iâd like to periodically throw away any persisted state and restart from scratch, spinning up a new instance every time I need it (e.g., one for personal life, one for work, or even one for each project).

 # The requirements

-I don’t need much to be productive: a web browser and a shell.
+I donât need much to be productive: a web browser and a shell.
 The browser is my gateway to most apps and services.
-Even when there are alternatives (e.g. native or Electron apps), I prefer to rely on the browser to add defense in depth.
-The shell usually provides everything else I need, including an editor and access to other hosts.
+Even when native or Electron apps are available, I prefer to run things directly in the browser to leverage its sandbox, adding another layer to defense in depth.
+The shell usually provides all the rest, including an editor and access to other hosts.

-know who I am and how I prefer to fetch branches.
-It should be easy to
+should know who I am and how I

-should be fast (minutes).
-Importantly, it should not bundle any secret (e.g.,
+device should be fast (minutes).
+Importantly, the environment should not

-passwords or cryptographic keys) or confidential information, nor should it
+bundle any secret (e.g., passwords or cryptographic keys) or confidential

-have access to any long-lived credential either.
+information, nor should it have access to any long-lived credential.

-The lack of secrets and credentials is important for safety: if the environment is compromised while at rest, there is nothing to exfiltrate.
-Plus, we do not need to worry about how we deliver the container image, where we store it, if it leaks, and when to dispose it.
-If, instead, if the compromise happens at runtime (e.g., through a malicious executable), then the attacker should not be able to access any long-lived credential (e.g., an SSH key).
+- If the environment is compromised at rest, there is nothing to exfiltrate.
+Plus, we do not need to worry about delivering it privately to the Chromebook, where we store it, if it leaks, and when to dispose it.

 # The solution

-My solution largely relies on:
+My solution builds on:

 - Hardware keys, holding login credentials and cryptographic keys.

-- NixOS containers, running under ChromeOS’ Crostini.
+- NixOS containers, running under Linux on ChromeOS (Crostini).

 # Hardware keys

-Through hardware keys I can:
+Through hardware keys I:

 - Login to online services (thanks to WebAuthn and passkeys).

-- Prove second factors (“something I have”).
+- Prove second factors (âsomething I haveâ).

 - Authenticate to other hosts (through SSH) and sign messages.

-browser).
-When that happens, I can still leverage it to decrypt the password
+happens, I use it to decrypt the password from a vault (e.g. using

 Lastly, the hardware key holds SSH keys used both for authentication (ssh